MicrosoftDocs/win32/desktop-src/htmlhelp/compile-and-test-help.md

 ---
 title: Compile and Test Help
-description: After you build your project file and add all your topic, index, and contents files, you'll need to compile and test your help system. ms.assetid: '1ACD9699-5343-4c2d-9B59-6A5A57AE366D'
+description: After you build your project file and add all your topic, index, and contents files, youll need to compile and test your help system. ms.assetid: 1ACD9699-5343-4c2d-9B59-6A5A57AE366D ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Compile and Test Help